michael-oswald/hour-goal-tracker/README.md

 npm start
 ```

-Navigate to http://localhost:3000/ to see the app!
+Navigate to http://localhost:3000/ to see the application!

 # Deployment to AWS
 I deployed the frontend and backend to [AWS App Runner](https://aws.amazon.com/apprunner/) that just takes a container and runs it for you.
 I deployed using the handy [copilot cli](https://aws.amazon.com/containers/copilot/)

-You can see the copilot config files in this repo here, and here.
+You can see the copilot config files in this repo [backend here](./backend/copilot), and [frontend here](./frontend/copilot).

 I have not tried this, but you should be able to deploy these applications yourself to AWS app runner with copilot by
 cloning this repo and executing the following: